petarGitNik/bitter/README.md

 ## Status of a project [still in progress]

-Make an example folder which contains basic templates for each of the described features.
+~~Make an example folder which contains basic templates for each of the described features.~~

 When one clicks on a profile, instead of a bitt box, there should be a follow button.
 If a user is a friend, then no button or bitt box should be displayed.
 Or maybe, an unfollow button should be displayed instead.

+Add relevant error messages.